devzendo/transputer-emulator/README.md

   - G++ 11 etc:
     apt-get install build-essential g++-11 make cmake

-- Raspberry Pi Pico (build on Ubuntu 24.04)
+- Raspberry Pi Pico (build on Intel ~ Ubuntu 24.04; have had no success yet on macOS/Apple Silicon)
   - The Pico SDK and toolchain:
     `apt install gcc-arm-none-eabi libnewlib-arm-none-eabi build-essential`
     The Pico SDK should be cloned from https://github.com/raspberrypi/pico-sdk